dkj/CrazyLIMS/README.md

 - **Review & run** notebook versions inside an embedded JupyterLite REPL (Pyodide-powered).
 The console syncs each saved notebook into a local JupyterLite bundle that runs fully in the browser while PostgREST stores the immutable JSON.
 - **Submit & lock** when finished: the UI drives the underlying status workflow (`draft` → `submitted` → `locked`), and locked entries become read-only unless an administrator reopens them.

 If you need to experiment with the raw JupyterLite app outside the main console, open `/plain-jupyterlite.html` (hosted under `ui/public/`) or the `/eln/embed-test` route in the dev UI, which renders the same embed using a canned sample notebook.
+A minimal `/pyodide-smoke.html` page is also available for verifying that the browser (and Playwright) can load the upstream Pyodide runtime without relying on the heavier embedded bundle.

 This workbench is intentionally self-contained; the API surface (PostgREST/PostGraphile) now exposes the same tables for deeper LIMS integrations or automation flows.